 People can tell when you are being genuine or when you are just aggressively trying to get a sale, and I’m here to tell you that you don’t have to be aggressive!
-I have had more success with my gentle and genuine approach.
+I have a lot of success with my gentle and genuine approach.

 Treat each interaction like a relationship.

-Introverts get exhausted by surface level interactions, so generic pleasantries can be tedious, but if you can connect with a few people on a deeper level through your event, you might feel a little less exhausted.
+Introverts get exhausted by surface-level interactions and generic pleasantries can be tedious, but if you can connect with a few people on a deeper level through your event, you might feel a little less exhausted.
 Large groups may be draining, but those individual and meaningful interactions can recharge your battery.

-There is always something interesting about a person and I make it a goal to find it!
+Also, there is always something interesting about a person and I make it a goal to find it.
 The more you connect, the more trust you build, and the more likely a sale will occur.